About Grahan Village

 A lot of foreign tourists also come to the village to spend some time away from the ever-bustling Kasol.
 Grahan is a very slow-paced village, and pretty much like Kalga, it is on a plane with surrounding high peak mountains all around.
 The lush green farms of the village, add to the natural beauty of the place and in the winter season, the surrounding peaks are fully covered with snow and slowly.
 With the onset of winter, Grahan also gets its fair share of snowfall.

-How to reach Grahan
+How to Reach Grahan

-Bhuntar to Grahan
+Bhuntar to Grahan Village

 Kasol to Grahan

-Once you start on the trail to Grahan village, the nallah will be to your left.
-In some time, you will come across a bridge which you should avoid as the path is more inclined on the other side of the bridge.
-Within an hour of starting, you should be able to cover a distance of around 2 km.
-By this time, you will be walking through a dense jungle among the coniferous trees with cold mountain breeze grazing in your face, and the sunlight peeking through the dense forest canopy.
+Once you start on the trail to the Grahan Village, the nallah will be to your left.
+In some time, you will come across a bridge, which you should avoid as the path is more inclined on the other side of the bridge.
+Within an hour of commencing your journey, you should be able to cover a distance of around 2 km.
+By this time, you will be walking through a dense jungle among the coniferous trees with cold mountain breeze grazing your face, and the sunlight peeking through the dense forest canopy.

 The tributary of the Parvati River, that you follow for most of the trek, comes from the meltwater of the snow-clad peaks of the mountains above.
-A lot of birds live in the forests, and you can hear birds chirping throughout the trek.
+A lot of birds live in the forest, and you can hear birds chirping throughout the trek.
 The gushing water in the stream is ice cold and rich in minerals, one can fill their water bottles from the stream.

-As there is no mobile network in Grahan, you cannot pre book your stay in Grahan.
-Due to its hidden benevolence, accommodation is not a problem in Grahan, and there are many homestays in Grahan.
+As there is no mobile network in Grahan, you cannot pre-book your stay in at the village.
+Due to its hidden benevolence, accommodation is not a problem in here.
+There are many Grahan village homestays available for tourists.
 Most of them charge a very nominal fee of 500 INR for a room per night.
 The bathrooms are common, yet, new guest houses do offer an attached bathroom with the rooms.